 - Pocket knife (personal preference)

 - Fork / spork/ eating utensil

 - Bug Spray

-- Fresh pair of clothes for the next day – some people don’t mind re-wearing clothes to save on space & weight, but for a quick trip, I at least need clean leggings.
+- Fresh pair of clothes for the next day – some people don’t mind re-wearing clothes to save on space & weight, but for a quick trip, I prefer clean leggings.

-Of course this will vary depending on how many nights you are backpacking and your taste, but basically anything lightweight will do the trick.
-Freeze dried meals are good options because it’s super light and you can cook it right in the bags for convenience by just adding water.
+This will vary depending on how many nights you are backpacking and your taste, but basically, anything lightweight will do the trick.
+Freeze-dried meals are good options because it’s super light and you can cook them right in the bags for convenience by just adding hot water.
 Remember that you are carrying the fuel so make sure you check how long it will take to cook up your meals (like rice may take a while).
-For lunch, you probably want to keep it quick and light, so you can get back on the trek soon without any food coma.
-Reward yourself with a yummier meal for dinner!
+For lunch, you probably want to keep it quick and light, so you can get back on the trail soon without any food coma but again, you know your body best.
+Reward yourself with a yummier full-size meal for dinner!
 I find it helpful to pack up your snacks and meals in separate ziplock bags, for easy access and to save space (especially spices). & Don’t forget snacks!!
-Here’s some meal ideas:

 Breakfast: banana, oatmeal, cereal with powdered milk, bread/ pastries

-Lunch: sandwiches (salami & bread works well because salami doesn’t need to be refrigerated), bacon, jerky
+Lunch: sandwiches (salami & bread works well because salami doesn’t need to be refrigerated and provides a lot of fat and protein to burn), bacon, jerky, granola bars

-Dinner: MRE meals, freeze-dried meals, cup of noodles, foil pouch tuna, spam, summer sausage, couscous, quinoa, instant rice, freeze-dried vegetables, curry
+Dinner: Freeze-dried meals, dehydrated meals, ramen, foil pouch tuna, spam, summer sausage, couscous, quinoa, instant rice, freeze-dried vegetables, curry, soup

 Snacks: granola bars, protein bars, rice cakes with almond butter or peanut butter, nuts, dried fruits, granola, fruits (even though they weigh more), jerky